-8.3.15.
-LATINO SHOW
+3.11 LATINO SHOW

-The categories of Latino Show are: Solo male, solo female, duo / couples, groups, formations.
+The categories of Latino Show are: Solo male, solo female, duo, groups, formations.

-- 1. Characteristics and Movement: We are looking for some of the many original Latino style performances to any type of Latino music such as Salsa, Bachata, Meringue, Son, or any other type of Latin-inspired music of the competitors' choice.
+- 1. Tempo: not defined - 2.
+Characteristics and Movement: We are looking for some of the many original Latino style performances to any type of Latino music such as Salsa, Bachata, Meringue, Son, or any other type of Latino-inspired music of the competitors' choice.
 Costumes may be Carnival, African, Futuristic, Street, Caribbean, or any combination of those styles and other styles suitable to the dance or dances being performed.
 Exhibitions may be in any one form, or a combination of two or more different styles, and may include theatrical movements.
-Clothing should not be similar to what is used in International Latin American competition dancing.
-(AGM 2010) - 2.
-Forbidden Movements: When danced as a couple in duos, groups or formations, it is not allowed to dance for more than 4 bars, choreography or figures that are recognized as figures which could be used at International Latin American dance competitions.
-(AGM 2010) - 3.
+Clothing should not be similar to what is used in International Latin American competition dancing. - 3.
+Forbidden Movements: When danced as a couple in duos, groups or formations, it is not allowed to dance for more than 4 bars, choreography or figures that are recognized as figures which could be used at International Latin American dance competitions. - 4.
+Forbidden Figures: Figures, that are recognized as figures which could be used at International Latin American dance competitions can be danced only 4 bars during whole choreography.
+During the performance the technique of IDO Latino dances (Salsa, Bachata, Merengue, Argentine Tango) MUST dominate.
+When this rule is broken it is considered as "obvious wrong discipline". - 5.
+Lifts: Lifts permitted, but forbidden in Children age division. - 6.
+Acrobatic Movements: Permitted - 7.
+Stage Props: Permitted if the dancers can bring it to the stage in one go. - 8.
+Format qualifying rounds: In the Solo male, Solo Female and the Duo competition, the duration of Performance will be 1 min to 1 min 15 sec.

+- 9. Format Final Round: In the Solo male, Solo Female and the Duo competition, the duration of Performance will be 1 min 45 sec to 2 min 15 sec. - 10.
 Evaluation: Musicality, variety of dance and patterns, originality, total performance and individual choreography will be evaluated.
-It is very important to present harmony of idea, music, dance, choreography, costume and props in the presentation, as the entire image will be used in evaluating Latino Show Team performances. - 4.
-Acrobatic Movements: Permitted
+It is very important to present harmony of idea, music, dance, choreography, costume and props in the presentation, as the entire image will be used in evaluating Latino Show Team performances.